thinkingmachines/geowrangler/README.md

 ## Overview

-**Geowrangler** is a geospatial python package that aims to shorten the workflows in geodata wrangling.
-Its goal is to solve the problem of having to build time-consuming data transformation workflows with no out-of-the-box solutions from other libraries.
+**Geowrangler** is a python package for geodata wrangling.
+It helps you build data transformation workflows with no out-of-the-box solutions from other geospatial libraries.

-Our immediate audience is the AI4D poverty mapping team, with the primary audience being the researchers and engineers delivering geospatial projects as well as other GIS data analysts.

-We have surveyed insights from past projects and have a pipeline of ongoing and upcoming geospatial projects that require these data transformations and we saw the need to create **Geowrangler** to be able to extract and reuse these solutions we keep encountering in our work [^1].
+We have surveyed our past geospatial projects to extract these solutions for our work and hope it will be useful for others as well.

+Our audience are researchers, analysts and engineers delivering geospatial projects.

+We [welcome your comments, suggestions, bug reports and code contributions](https://github.com/thinkingmachines/geowrangler/issues) to make **Geowrangler** better.

 ### Modules

 * Grid Tile Generation
 * Geometry Validation
 * Vector Zonal Stats